 If a wildfire ripped through your neighborhood or an earthquake rocked your city, what would happen to your pet?
 Would you be ready to save them right now?
-Recent Hurricanes in Texas and Florida have tested pet owners, but have provided important lessons for the rest of us.
-Taking these 5 steps today might save your pet's life.
+Recent Hurricanes in Texas and Florida have tested pet owners but have provided important lessons for the rest of us.
+Taking these steps today might save your pet's life.

 Research laws and shelters ahead of timeAfter the death of an estimated 100,000 pets in Hurricane Katrina, more than 30 states now have a plan law that spells out how pets should be handled in an emergency.
-In Florida, some of the pet-friendly shelters require you pre-register your pet, and they suspend registration once a hurricane warning has bee issued.
+In Florida, some of the pet-friendly shelters require you pre-register your pet, and they suspend registration once a hurricane warning has been issued.
 Frequently shelters also require that your pet be registered in the state or county.
 Particularly if you live in a disaster prone area, know your rights and research beforehand.

-Prepare at least three days food and waterMake sure that your food storage is water tight, like in a sealed jar.
+Prepare at least three days food and waterMake sure that your food storage is water-tight, like in a sealed jar.
 In case of flooding, your food won't be ruined by water.
 Canned food also works well because it's less likely to spoil and the included water will help keep your pet hydrated.

 Buy the suppliesIt's not hard to do this on a budget DIY style, but if you want to make things easier, Amazon has many emergency pet supplies ready for purchase.
 Start with a sticker on your window that lets people know you have pets.
 Follow up with a pet survival kit or an emergency first aid pet kit.

 How are you preparing your furry family members for disaster?
 Share your favorite tips and help save others' pets.

 A pet cam is one way to always know your pet is ok.
-With sound and motion alerts, you'll be instantly alerted to trouble and the live video and two way audio let you communicate with your pet in an emergency.
+With sound and motion alerts, you'll be instantly alerted to trouble and the live video and two-way audio let you communicate with your pet in an emergency.